johnny-wong/Bathroom/README.md

 # Bathroom
-Model bathroom occupancy using Markov chains
+Model bathroom occupancy using Markov chains.
+Compile findings into an article hoping to publish in UNSW Parabola.